smart-on-fhir/cumulus-library/docs/first-time-setup.md

 70,"{code=92141-1, display=Influenza virus B RNA [Presence] in Respiratory specimen by NAA with probe detection, system=http://loinc.org}",, 69,"{code=92141-1, display=Influenza virus B RNA [Presence] in Respiratory specimen by NAA with probe detection, system=http://loinc.org}",NEGATIVE (QUALIFIER VALUE),
 ```

+## Next steps

+Now that you are all set up, you can learn how to [create studies](./creating-studies.md) of your own!